 This soup is really simple but has an amazing flavor.
 Other than cutting onions it’s about as easy as it gets!

 - 1-2 pounds oxtail- amount is not super important.
 I grabbed one pack at the meat counter.

 - Optional- extra fat for browning the meat

 - Optional- cheese like the french onion classic Gruyere

 - Chop all the onions.
 I did this with the shredding attachment to my mixer.
 They do not need to be tiny pieces, we are going to slow cook them and caramelize them.

 - Salt and pepper the oxtails generously.
 NOTE: take the time right now to count how many oxtail pieces you have so you don’t end up with bones in your soup later.
 Trust me, write it down, do as I say not as I did…!
 Whoops!

 - Next you have two options: brown the oxtails in a pan for a couple minutes on each side with some lard, butter or coconut oil or skip it.
-Browning will add some additional flavor, but is need 100% needed.
+Browning will add some additional flavor, but isn't need 100% needed.

 - Turn your slow cooker to low.